Maelbeek metro station: History

 Maelbeek/Maalbeek station was inaugurated on 17 December 1969 as a premetro station (i.e. a station served by underground tramways), as part of the first underground public transport route in Belgium, which initially stretched from De Brouckère to Schuman.
 On 20 September 1976, this premetro line was converted into a heavy metro line, which was later split into two distinct lines on 6 October 1982: former lines 1A and 1B, both serving Maelbeek/Maalbeek.
 On 4 April 2009, metro operation was restructured and the station is now served by metro lines 1 and 5.

 2016 Brussels bombings

-On 22 March 2016 at 09:11 CET, an explosion took place at Maelbeek/Maalbeek station.
-The bomb exploded from the second carriage of a four carriage train as it started leaving the station and heading in the direction of Arts-Loi/Kunst-Wet.
+On 22 March 2016 at 09:11 CET, an explosion occurred at Maelbeek/Maalbeek station.
+The bomb exploded from the middle carriage of a three-carriage train as it began to leave the station and head towards Arts-Loi/Kunst-Wet.
 The Islamic State of Iraq and the Levant released a statement claiming responsibility for the attack and branding Belgium a participant in the ongoing military intervention against ISIL.
-The suicide attack took place about an hour after the bombings took place in Brussels Airport.
-The Flemish radio and television organisation VRT officially reported 20 people were killed at the metro station, with 106 injured.
+The suicide attack took place about an hour after the bombings at Brussels Airport.
+The Dutch-language public broadcaster VRT reported that 20 people were killed at the metro station, with 106 injured.

 The station was closed for over a month following the attacks.
 On 25 April 2016, it reopened again.